-Keyfactor Identity Provider uses two certificates:
+Keyfactor Identity Provider uses these certificates:

-- The public key certificate of the Microsoft SQL server that will host the database for Keyfactor Identity Provider to allow it to connect to the SQL server using an encrypted connection (see Using SSL to Connect to SQL Server on page 54). - An SSL certificate with private key in the name of the server hosting the Docker container for Keyfactor Identity Provider to allow administrators to connect to the web-based administration interface for Keyfactor Identity Provider over an encrypted channel.
+- The certificate chain for the certificate used to secure the Microsoft SQL server that will host the database for Keyfactor Identity Provider to allow it to connect to the SQL server using an encrypted connection (see Using SSL to Connect to SQL Server on page 54). - Note: If you choose to connect to the SQL server using the SQL server's IP address, the SSL certificate on the SQL server will need to include the SQL server's IP address as a SAN. - An SSL certificate with private key in the name of the server hosting the Docker container for Keyfactor Identity Provider to allow administrators to connect to the web-based administration interface for Keyfactor Identity Provider over an encrypted channel.

-To prepare the SQL certificate:
+To prepare the SQL certificate chain:

 - 1. On the Microsoft SQL server, open the certificates MMC for the local machine store using one of these methods: - Using the GUI: - a.
 Open an empty instance of the Microsoft Management Console (MMC). - b.
 Choose File->Add/Remove Snap-in.... - c.
 In the Available snap-ins column, highlight Certificates and click Add. - d.
 In the Certificates snap-in popup, choose the radio button for Computer account, click Next, accept the default of Local computer, and click Finish. - e.
 Click OK to close the Add or Remove Snap-ins dialog. - Using the command line: - a.
-Open a command prompt using the "Run as administrator" option. - b.
+Open a command prompt using the "Run as administrator" option.

+b.
 Within the command prompt type the following to open the certificates MMC: